ChrisK-0/imeline_ajalugu-wordpress/README.md

 ### Tried to make Event categories sortable with a new column

 Added a column to the custom taxonomy Categories.
 The button is not yet clickable and sorts in a weird way.
+Edit: The button is now clickable and sorts in a weird way.
+Still need to apply it to the accordion generator.